alistairwilson22/alistairwilson/src/app/books/content/head-first-design-patterns.md

   -  **Observer** - When there's a publisher (or subject) that needs to trigger updates on various observers, instead of adding a function in the subject for each observer that should be abstracted out into a subject class that stores a list of observers and a method to subscribe or unsubscribe to these updates.
 This follows the Open/Closed Principle.
   -  **Decorator** -
   -  **Factory Methods** & **Abstract Factories** - Both intend to follow Dependency Inversion Principle.
 Factory Method does this using inheritance.
 Abstract Factory uses object composition and often includes a factory method.
 Factory Method relies on inherited subclass to define the composition
+  - **Singleton** - The highlander method (there can be only one).
+Examples include logging.
+Create using a private constructor and static method that calls the constructor.
+It's good to ensure constants aren't added twice and split use.